ManuelPerezMarquez/MS-Mexico-Data-Community/Code of Conduct.md

 [Microsoft Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)
 Contact [v-pemanu@microsoft.com](mailto:v-pemanu@microsoft.com) with questions or concerns

-Thank you for be part of this community
+Thank you for being part of this community